Studio20 – What’s Possible

 What’s Not Included (by default)

-Some elements aren’t part of my core offering, and when they’re needed, I’ll bring in trusted professionals from my network.
+Some elements aren’t part of my core offering, and when they’re needed, I’ll bring in people I love working with from my network.
 Everything will be coordinated through me, so you’ll have one clear process.
 We’ll clarify this together at the start of the project.

 Optional Add-Ons